Floobits/floobits-vim/README.md

 * To join a room, use `:FlooJoinRoom https://floobits.com/r/room_owner/room_name/`.
 Room urls are the same as what you see in the web editor.
 * To part a room, use `:FlooPartRoom`.

+## Troubleshooting

+Other plugins can interfere with Floobits.
+For example, [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) changes `updatetime` to 2000 milliseconds.
+This causes increased latency and decreased reliability when collaborating.
+If you experience problems, try disabling other plugins before submitting a bug report.